Working with an SEO agency can be expensive and out of reach for the average small business owner.

 3. Invest in Speed Optimization

 Page speed is a major factor when it comes to usability and conversions.
-In 2010, Google announced that it was a ranking factor in desktop search and as of July 2018, the same will be true of mobile search.
+In 2010, Google announced that it was a ranking factor in desktop search and as of 2020, the same is true of mobile search.

-To provide the best user experience (and to avoid a Google penalty), you’ll want to focus at least some of your DIY SEO efforts on WordPress speed optimization.
+To provide the best user experience (and to avoid a Google demotion), you’ll want to focus at least some of your DIY SEO efforts on WordPress speed optimization.

 Don’t worry—it’s a lot less technical than you’d expect.
 You can make a world of difference with regards to page load through the configuration of two major types of plugins:

 A caching plugin enables faster page load by storing files after a website loads for the first time, to speed up page load during subsequent visits.
 This is the one DIY SEO tip that may require calling in the help of a web developer if you don’t understand your website’s backend processes—installing a caching plugin can sometimes break your website’s code/design.

 If you don’t have a go-to person for the job, you can keep it affordable by browsing WordPress gigs on Fiverr.
 Regardless of how you proceed, make sure to have a backup solution in place, whether by using a plugin like UpdraftPlus or a solution offered by your web host.

 Image optimization plugin

 Images are some of the largest files that make up your WordPress website.
 Most caching plugins offer features that include GZIP compression and minification—both of which are designed to reduce space taken up by your website’s files.

 4. Create an editorial content calendar (and stick to it)